zahinafsar/antd-css-utilities/README.md

 ## Ant Design CSS Utilities
 ![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg) ![npm version](https://img.shields.io/npm/v/antd-css-utilities)

 Basic CSS utilities for ant design.
 As ant design don't have their own CSS utilities, we are here to help you.
-You easily can use of this library with ant design without over writing any styles of ant design.
+You easily can use this library with ant design.
+It is also usable with Vue.js and HTML.

 ## Installation